MY STORY WITH CERVICAL DYSTONIA BOTOX TREATMENT

 I leave Dr. Fadavi's office with a follow-up appointment scheduled for next month.

-It has been six days since my Botox injections.
+It has been six days since my Botox injections for Cervical Dystonia.
 I am finally gaining some energy.
-I was completely wiped out the days following my Botox injections.

 My neck and shoulders are still in pain, but I notice the improvement.
 Hopefully, each day the pain will decrease.

-I hope my story with Cervical Dystonia Botox Treatment has been insightful.
+I hope my story with Cervical Dystonia Botox treatment is insightful.

 Life with a rare disease can be challenging, overwhelming and frustrating.
 I hope HypoGal Blog shortcuts to living with a chronic illness helps you or your loved one.